• Skip to primary navigation

 A nice clump of golden oyster mushrooms.

-Wild Mushroom steaks are one of my favorite things to serve as a mushroom meat substitute, or as a compliment to meat as you’d serve a side of sauteed mushrooms.
-All you need is some good, fresh mushrooms in a nice clump, a weight of some kind, some oil, salt and pepper.
+Wild Mushroom steaks are one of my favorite things to serve as a mushroom meat substitute, or as a compliment to meat as you'd serve a side of sauteed mushrooms.
+All you need is a cluster of fresh mushrooms, a weight, cooking oil, salt and pepper.

 Cooking clusters of golden oyster mushrooms in a pan